-Not every call may be resolved in the first instance, but if an agent is failing to resolve any first calls over a period of time, it could be a sign they need more training.
+Resolving a call may not come in the first instance, but if an agent is resolving no first calls over time, it could be a sign they need more training.

-However, if your team is basically left to work unchecked during their shifts, how will you know if they’re taking as many calls as they can or essentially taking liberties?
+However, if your team works unchecked during their shifts, how will you know if they’re taking as many calls as they can or taking liberties?

-Real-time monitoring and feedback enable you to see how productive agents are at any time and let them know if they need to pick up the pace.
-You can monitor call data to see how long average interactions last and see what they may be doing that make calls last longer than they should.
+Real-time monitoring and feedback enable you to see how productive agents are and let them know if they need to pick up the pace.
+You can monitor call data to see how long average interactions last and see what they may do that make calls last longer than they should.

 Add a productivity metric to your scorecard and you’ll be able to identify elements that waste time.
-This is one of the most crucial metrics in this quality assurance call center checklist.
+This is one of the most crucial metrics in this customer service quality assurance call center checklist.